The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution

 \textbf{Baselines.} We report results on three baseline methods: AttriBoT \cite{liu2024attribot} quantifies the causal influence of a sentence using the \textit{leave-one-out (LOO)} strategy based on the likelihood drop after its removal, \textit{ContextCite} \cite{cohen2024contextcite} uses a sparse linear surrogate to attribute generation probabilities to a specific sentence, \textit{Saliency Score} \cite{qi2024model,shrikumar2017learning} quantifies the contribution of sentences to a model’s prediction based on gradient signals.

-\textbf{Experimental settings.} We use the same model and cases as described in Section~\ref{exp_qual}.
+\textbf{Experimental settings.} We use the same model and cases to conduct experiments as described in Section~\ref{exp_qual}.
 For each case, five human annotators independently annotate the attribution ground truth, identifying the sentences that are most likely to contribute to the model’s final action.
-To improve annotation reliability, we take the intersection of the annotations provided by all five annotators as the final ground truth.
-All methods are implemented based on their respective official GitHub repositories~\cite{liu2024attribot,cohen2024contextcite,qi2024model}.
+To improve the annotation reliability, we take the intersection of the annotations provided by all five annotators as the final ground truth.
+All methods are implemented based on their respective official code repositories~\cite{liu2024attribot,cohen2024contextcite,qi2024model}.

 \textbf{Metrics.} To quantify the performance of sentence-level attribution, we define the \textbf{Hit@k} metric.
 For each identified high-impact component $\hat{C}_i$, let $\mathcal{S}_{gt} \subseteq \mathcal{S}(\hat{C}_i)$ denote the set of ground-truth sentences marked by human annotators.
 Based on the sentence-level attribution scores, we select the top-$k$ sentences denoted as $\mathcal{S}_{top@k}$.
 Then, we define Hit@k as an indicator of whether at least one selected sentence belongs to the ground-truth set: